bob-fornal/work-notes/Cloud/AWS/CSAA/Tech-Fundamentals.md

 An **array** is an ordered collection of values, separated by commas and enclosed in `[ ]`.

-* The top level is a collection of unordered key/value pairs where the value is a JSON object.
+* The top-level is a collection of unordered key/value pairs where the value is a JSON object.
 * Each nested object is a collection of key/value pairs where the value can be a scalar, a list, or a JSON object.

 ### CloudFormation